 “Because the culture of this industry is competitive, people don’t necessarily take a pause and ask how can I support you.
 That can be discouraging as someone who navigates the world with unique abilities/disabilities.
 We need to take a pause to reflect on more than just our own experience to create more supportive spaces and less competitive space in this industry.
 It’s as simple as slowing down.”

 Alihaji is an alumna of RespectAbility’s 2019 lab for entertainment professionals with disabilities.
-The project she workshopped in the lab, Blue Veil, became a semifinalist in 2020’s Latinx Black List.
-During the lab, she met Nasreen Alkhateeb and together they created American Girl, which placed as a finalist in the 2020 Sundance Episodic Lab.
+The project she workshopped in the lab, Blue Veil, became a semifinalist in 2020’s WIF Black List Feature Program.
+During the lab, she met Nasreen Alkhateeb and together they created American Girl, which placed as second round finalist in the 2020 Sundance Episodic Lab.

 “The tradition of story sharing (versus telling) restores justice in affirming one’s experience and reflecting back narratives that open spaces for all of us to exist.”

 In her free time, she volunteers as a videographer for Women’s Mosque of America and guest teaches filmmaking workshops for youth.
 Her work has been featured in Muslimgirl.com, LA Times, KCET, Frontline and the University of Michigan (Dr. Suad Abdul Khabeer’s course).
 She also has presented at Columbia University through The Muslim Protagonist.

 Just 39.4 Percent of Working-Age Hispanic and Latinx People with Disabilities Are Employed